guanwei49/SEED/README.md

 v) _**Sepsis**_: Events in this log correspond to sepsis cases observed in a hospital.

->All real-life logs utilized in the experiments are stored in the 'eventlogs' folder.
+>All real-life logs, containing artificial anomalies ranging from 5% to 45%, utilized in the experiments are stored in the '_**eventlogs**_' folder.
 Each log is named according to the following convention: 'log_Name-anomaly_Ratio'.

 Eight synthetic datasets: i.e., **_Paper_**,  _**P2P**_, **_Small_**, **_Medium_**, **_Large_**, **_Huge_**, **_Gigantic_**, and **_Wide_**.

->All synthetic logs utilized in the experiments are stored in the 'eventlogs' folder.
+>All synthetic logs, containing artificial anomalies ranging from 5% to 45%, utilized in the experiments are stored in the '_**eventlogs**_' folder.
 Each log is named according to the following convention: 'log_Name-anomaly_Ratio-attribute_Number'.

 ## Requirements
 - [PyTorch](https://pytorch.org)